asyncanup/apper/README.md

 Get an Express-based app object and run express methods like `app.set`, `app.use`, `app.get`, `app.post`, etc. on it.

-For WebSocket requests, `app.socketIO` provides the same functionality as `io.sockets` using [socket.io] [
+For WebSocket requests, `app.sockets` provides the same functionality as `io.sockets` using [socket.io] [

 #### environment.js